tomswartz07/twitter-archiver/README.md

 API](https://twitter.com/TwitterDev/status/1621026986784337922), it is very likely that this service will not function after 9 Feb 2023.

+As of today,  27 Apr 2023, the app is no longer able to function with a free API key.
+Elon sucks.

 Import tweets into a PostgreSQL database for archival purposes.